Alexander is Still GREAT!

 I strolled through the main square and crossed the famous Stone Bridge to the left bank of the river.
 I kept on walking to the entrance of the Old Bazaar, where who should I encounter but Milos, my Serbian buddy from the hotel.
 He joined me on my exploratory walk and, from that point until he left on Sunday, he seemed to adopt me as a surrogate father and traveling companion.
 He joined me for lunch in the Old Bazaar at Destan, a well-known local restaurant that serves only three dishes: the tasty local salad, Shopska (sliced tomatoes, cucumbers, onions, covered with shredded cheese), the local version of kebabs (a plate of five or ten finger-sized meat rolls with side dishes of onions, peppers and wonderful local bread), and a hearty bean soup.
 Keep it simple and they will come.
 Topped off with a Skopsko Macedonian beer, it was yummy.

 Milos surprised me by paying for my lunch, but he was insistent and, what the heck, it made him happy, so why not?
 Lunch with beer for both of us was only around 5 euro, so it was a great bargain.
 We continued exploring the Old Bazaar for another hour or so, checking out the main streets and veering off into the little side alleys and narrow streets as the spirit moved us.
 We checked out the places we would like to revisit during a more in-depth exploration the following day or two, then headed back across the river and walked along the restaurant- and bar-studded riverfront area off the main square.
 Lo and behold, we found St. Pat’s Irish pub, which occasioned a stop for a Guinness – I paid for this one, even though Milos seemed slightly upset that I wouldn’t let him keep on paying.
 Fair is fair, after all.
+During our walk I found out that Milos was only 20 years old and worked in a young men’s fashion shop in Linz, Austria, and often took weekend trips to nearby countries.
+I could relate to that, and it was sort of fun having a ready-made traveling companion for a change.
+Plus, he was a passionate traveler, always looking to score with the young women and ready for a beer or a plieviscka (sp?).
+I figured maybe some of his luck might rub off on me; no such luck, of course, but one never knows, do one?

 After a brief nap, I was ready to wander out again and, when I did so, found Milos in the hotel’s miniscule lobby, chatting up yet another attractive young receptionist.
 He suggested we go for pizza in the shopping center, so what the heck, why not?
 Again, he insisted on paying for the slices of pizza we got, and I let him, figuring I’d pay him back at another time.
 We had another Guinness or two at the Irish pub, on me.